dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_tutorial.rst

   dials.report integrated_experiments.json integrated.pickle

 which produces the file :file:`dials-report.html`.
-The report generated for this dataset can be seen here :download:`dials-report.html <logs/dials-report.html>`.
+The report generated for this dataset can be seen here: :download:`dials-report.html <logs/dials-report.html>`.

 Exporting as MTZ
 ^^^^^^^^^^^^^^^^